plovanpete/dealicious/README.md

 3. Add a path function, with your route, path('app/', include('app.urls')), to add your site to the urlpatterns!
 4. We made a website, YIPEEE!!!
 5. run the server and check up on your local server, localhost:(yournumber)/app/views (this is a template, not really real!)
+6. you may choose to get rid of the /views by going to your urls.py located in your app folder and leaving an empty string instead of myview/

 ## Editing your webpage, with CSS style and HTML structure!
-1. Go back to your folder with your apps,
+1. Go back to your folder with your apps, and